Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 -INPUT METHODS-

-Foodman gives you the choice of using either the keyboard
+Foodman gives you the choice of using either the keyboard, a

 deciding on which method to use, it is best to buy the

 software first.
-Then, complete your Menu and decide which
+Then, complete your Menu and try using

 You should also be aware that you can use the Mouse on the